nehaljwani/team.exiv2.org/book/IMaEA.md

 These tags are discussed and explained in the Exiv2 man page.
 The code in tvisitor.cpp does not deal with CharSet decoding and reports the binary values of the bytes.

 The tag XMLPacket is normally an array of BYTE values.
 The encoding of such a string defaults to UTF-8 and can be defined in the XML Processing Instruction.
-For an Exif/Tiff perspective, the count is the number of bytes used to store the string.
+From an Exif/Tiff perspective, the count is the number of bytes used to store the string.
 The length of the decoded string may differ.

-### Inspecting the Values of Exif Data
+### Inspecting Exif MetaData

-Let's look at the metadata in the file files/Stonehenge.jpg and files/Stonehenge.tiff
+Let's look at the metadata in files/Stonehenge.jpg:

 ```bash
 $ exiv2 -pe files/Stonehenge.jpg